EmmanuelADAM/jade/fsm/readme.md

         - if all marks are 2, the article is accepted without modification
         - otherwise it is proposed to the author to correct
     - if the author agrees to correct, he returns the document to the journal (return step 2)
     - otherwise, he refuses to continue and informs the newspaper.
-To do this, take the frame of the agents used during the auction or the vote.

 - Now create the trading principle with FSM-like behaviors...
   - two agents: Buyer and Seller interact